Naivedh/Github-DS-Projects/Emoji Prediction/readme.md

-### Training data contains tweets and labels (emojis).
+### Training data contains tweets and labels (emoji).
 You can find the emoji-label mapping in Mapping.csv.

 * Training Accuracy: 93%
 * Testing Accuracy: 82%